 I would finally add that anti social behaviour is more noticeable on the route itself.
 There is a lack of toilets on the route generally but some of the remains on the hills are becoming reminiscent of the pig sty that now represents the National 3 Peaks route up Scafell Pike from Wasdale.

 The start point of the 3 Peaks Challenge must remain at Horton and the problems managed better than they are at the moment.
+Horton, like Malham and Ingleton Falls, is one of those pinch points which could be managed better.

 I think there are 4 key areas that can be improved.